Semiparametric Bayesian Inference for Local Extrema of Functions in the Presence of Noise: Simulation

 \subsubsection{Estimation of $M$}

 Figure~\ref{fig:freq} plots the estimated number of local extrema by each method at various sample sizes.
 The plot with $n = 1000$ is similar to the one with $n = 500$, and is thus omitted here.
 We can see that the semiparametric Bayesian method DGP with both priors and the STS method tend to capture the true number of local extrema as the sample size increases to 500.
 When the sample size is 100, DGP with the Beta(2,3) prior gives the largest frequency at the true number $M = 3$ among all methods, while STS and DGP with the Beta(1,1) prior either underestimate or overestimate $M$ in about half of the 100 simulations, although mostly by one.
-Figure~\ref{fig:freq} reinforces that the estimation accuracy of $M$ is greatly improved by using the Beta(2, 3) prior to remove trivial points around the boundary, which gives the most accuracy estimate of $M$ for both $n = 100$ and $n = 500$.
+Figure~\ref{fig:freq} reinforces that the estimation accuracy of $M$ is greatly improved by using the Beta(2, 3) prior to remove trivial points around the boundary, which gives the most accurate estimate of $M$ for both $n = 100$ and $n = 500$.
 It is reassuring that the effect of prior distributions for DGP is diminished as $n$ increases from 100 to 500.
-For both DGP and STS, sample size over 500 appears large enough to ensure an accurate estimate of the number of local extrema, at least under the simulation setting.
+For both DGP and STS, a sample size over 500 appears large enough to ensure an accurate estimate of the number of local extrema, at least under the simulation setting.
 NKS does not exhibit a clear convergence behavior as DGP and STS do.
 It overestimates $M$ considerably more than DGP and STS, and such overestimation persists when the sample size increases to 500 and 1000.
 This confirms that the presence of multiple local extrema poses challenges to NKS, as commented by \cite{Song2006}, and suggests that multiple testing correction is particularly needed for the two-step approach, while appealing performance of the unified approach DGP does not hinge on such a correction.

-Additional experiments are included in the supplementary material to investigate the effect of noise standard derivation and credible levels, which show pretty robust estimation behavior of the Beta(2,3) prior in terms of the estimation of $M$ for a wide range of credible levels.
+Additional experiments are included in the supplementary material to investigate the effects of noise standard deviation and credible levels, which show quite robust performance of the Beta(2,3) prior in estimating $M$ for a wide range of credible levels.
 A highly fluctuated regression function with large $M$ is also considered.